guardian/thrashers/README.md

 ### Javascript

 Due to the way we inject the thrashers into `frontend` we can't add `<script>` tags in the html.
 These are stripped out.
-The work around we've come up with so far, so it have a 1x1px image with an onload event.
+The work around we've come up with so far, is to have a 1x1px image with an onload event that adds a `<script>` tag.

 ```html
     <img